CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

 ## Convert the Topology for Cumulus Linux on Demand

 Cumulus Networks offers {{<exlink url="https://cumulusnetworks.com/lp/cumulus-linux-on-demand/" text="Cumulus Linux on demand">}} to help you get familiar with Cumulus Linux.
-This introductory lab tutorial includes various self-paced labs that let you practice configuring Cumulus Linux and use features such as BGP.
+This introductory lab tutorial includes various self-paced labs that let you practice configuring Cumulus Linux and use features such as NCLU, FRR and BGP unnumbered.

 The Cumulus Linux on demand labs use the following topology: